package-url/purl-spec/README.rst

 The defintion for each parts is:

-- **type**: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc.
+- **type**: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc. Required.
 - **namespace**: some name prefix such as a Maven groupid, a Docker image owner, a GitHub user or organization.
+Optional and type-specific.
 - **name**: the name of the package.
+Required.
 - **version**: the version of the package.
+Optional.
-- **qualifiers**: extra qualifying data for a package such as an OS, architecture, a distro, etc.
+- **qualifiers**: extra qualifying data for a package such as an OS, architecture, a distro, etc. Optional and type-specific.
 - **subpath**: extra subpath within a package, relative to the package root.
+  Optional.

-Parts are designed such that a `purl` is built of a hierarchy of parts from the most significant on the left left to the least significant parts to the right.
+Parts are designed such that they for a hierarchy from the most significant on the left left to the least significant parts to the right.

 A `purl` must NOT contain a URL Authority i.e. there is no support for